Tastenkunst/brfv4_javascript_examples/README.md

 Can I track other objects like hands or neck?
 + No, it's a face tracker only.

-Can you increate the performance?
+Can you increase the performance?
 + We could remove some calculations in a commercial version, if you want to, but this comes at the price of reduced accuracy.

 Can you make the library smaller?